amangabba/ksql_ads/README.md

   EMIT CHANGES;
 ```
 #### Inner join
+Joins on KTables are not windowed and their result is an ever-updating view of the join result of both input tables.
+If one input table is updated, the resulting KTable is also updated accordingly; note that this update to the result table is a new output record only, because the resulting KTable is not materialized by default.
 ```
 SELECT V.id AS ID, V.ts AS TS_VIEW, C.ts AS TS_CLICK
 FROM AdViews_view V